Best Online Master’s in Business Intelligence Programs

 Data can be meaningless without interpretation.
 Graduates with a master's in business intelligence degree understand how collected information can drive critical business decisions.
 Learners with strong mathematical abilities and an interest in business can thrive in business intelligence programs.

-Pursuing an online degree allows students flexibility while completing their degree.
+Pursuing a degree at an online college allows students flexibility while completing their studies.
 Most online master's in business intelligence programs require 30 credits and take 1-3 years to complete.
-Setting your own pace can allow you to continue working full time while pursuing your degree.
+Setting your own pace can allow you to continue working full time while earning your degree.

 Learners enrolled in any master's in business intelligence program will complete courses in qualitative and quantitative data, programming languages, data management, and analytics.
 However, additional topics of study will change depending on which degree you pursue.
 For instance, an MBA offers a well-rounded business education, whereas a master of science program may focus more on math and data.